 AMP is working with our partners in Springfield and Northampton Public Schools to ensure that students and faculty are not placed at unnecessary risk.
-All AMP services are offered remotely and shared instruments are suspended indefinitely.
-Fall 2020 students will participate in live virtual music classes as well as have access to over 70 pre-recorded videos on our YouTube Channel.
+Students have participated in live virtual music classes and they’ve had access to over 70 pre-recorded videos on our YouTube Channel.

 What we do